 If you have a different brand style on other channels, people won’t be able to understand what your brand is all about.
 Creating a consistent message requires keeping your channels harmonised.

-Look at all your favourite big brands like Apple, Samsung, Coca Cola, Johnson & Johnson, Visa, Nike and Google.
+Look at your favourite big brands like Apple, Samsung, Coca Cola, Johnson & Johnson, Visa, Nike and Google.

 It is an essential aspect of any marketing strategy.
 That’s why many companies invest in having a brand style guide to help them maintain the consistency of their branding across all their marketing and advertising campaigns.